 Building on success - Making a difference

 |you are here: home >> information >> about our work today|

 a2a today an open letter about our current work - updated November 2020

 Today Aid2Africa.co.uk supports Orphans and Vulnerable Children through work with schools.
 Paying school fees and funding school based projects ranging from buying books to building toilets and classrooms.
 It believes in giving a hand up not a hand out and works closely with communities on sustainable projects.

 Wherever possible items needed by the school are sourced locally.
 This means that the funding we provide goes into the local economy helping many more people than those directly involved with the school.
-We pay staff national pay levels and from May 2015 will be paying for health care insurance for all the children and staff through a government initiative.

 We have strong links with the communities through lawyers, pastors and international aid workers.
 Their expertise and commitment has provided an infrastructure that means that every penny sent can get to where it was intended.
 We have a good platform of support from our local churches and other organisations here in the UK.

 Our main project is in Kenya, one of the three countries where we have run projects.
 The Kenyan project involved the redevelopment of a small primary school moving it ontoon land we bought.
 The school serves a poor rural community and in particular a slum area. running with 200 pupils (year comencing january 2020) we built over a period of several years a school that caters for 60 pre-school children (up to 6 years old) and 140 primary age children grade 1 to 8 (English years 2 to 8).
 The school is registered with the Kenyan Education Department.
 This will mean that pupils can now sit the national and regional examinations, in particular the school leaving examinations and get recognised qualifications.
 For the past several years the school has performed in the top 10% of schools regionally.
 Many pupils have gained funding for extending their education in Secondary Education'